 To build on the foundational work of this report, the Health Equity Workgroup identified future opportunities for the CQMC to advance health equity measurement.
 First, this work illustrates that the CQMC core sets have the potential to advance high equity and that implementing the core set measures would result in the use of a high number of measures that are sensitive to identifying healthcare disparities.
 Achieving health equity will require the use of both measures that identify disparities as well as the use of measures that directly promote health equity.
-15
+In late 2022/early 2023, the Health Equity Workgroup will discuss further approaches to prioritize disparities -sensitive measures and health equity measures and test the approaches with two core set workgroups.
+Future work will consider expanding these prioritization approaches to all core sets.

 Next, the Workgroup recommends encouraging the stratification of all existing measures in the core sets to help assess and address disparities, recognizing, however, that this will take time and will require action on the part of the measure stewards.
-The Workgroup also noted that since healthcare is moving towards team-based care and the entire team should be accountable for improving equity and addressing disparities, health equity measures should be incorporated into more than just the ACO/PCMH/PC core set as specialists and other care providers can play an impactful role.
+The Workgroup also noted that since healthcare is moving towards team-based care and the entire team should be accountable for improving equity and addressing disparities, health equity measures should be incorporated into more than just the ACO/PCMH/PC core set, as specialists and other care providers can play an impactful role.
 Rather, the Workgroup recommends that the CQMC incorporate measures that directly assess the drivers of health equity (e.g., social needs assessment, access to care) into each core set, as this will best illustrate that equity is integral to primary care, specialty areas, and ACOs.
 The Workgroup noted that the development of a separate core set of only health equity measures could be considered, but the preference would be to incorporate health equity measures into all core sets.

 A significant impediment to stratifying measures for disparities and directly measuring efforts to advance health equity is the lack of available data on patient social risks and needs.
 Improved interoperability is key to improving stratification and reporting.
 Due to the importance of collecting standardized data elements to support interoperability, the Workgroup recommends supporting and aligning with initiatives related to standardizing health equity-related electronic data elements.
-For example, the Gravity Project is a Health Level Seven International (HL7) Fast Healthcare Interoperability Resources (FHIR) Accelerator project with a multistakeholder public collaborative to develop, test, and validate standardized SDOH data within EHRs using identified coded data elements.
-Additionally, the Office of the National Coordinator for Health Information Technology (ONC) United States Core Data for Interoperability (USCDI) is facilitating the standardization of EHR data elements, including data elements related to race, ethnicity, preferred language, sexual orientation, and gender identity as well as SDOH-related data elements.12 There is also a new initiative, USCDI+, to define and advance interoperable data sets for specific use cases, such as the unique programmatic requirements for quality measurement for CMS or surveillance programs for the Centers for Disease Control and Prevention (CDC).18
+For example, the Gravity Project is a Health Level Seven International (HL7) Fast Healthcare Interoperability Resources (FHIR) Accelerator project with a multistakeholder public collaborative to develop, test, and validate standardized electronic SDOH data using identified coded data elements.
+Additionally, the Office of the National Coordinator for Health Information Technology (ONC) United States Core Data for Interoperability (USCDI) is facilitating the standardization of electronic data elements, including data elements related to race, ethnicity, preferred language, and sexual orientation and gender identity (SOGI) as well as SDOH-related data elements.
+There is also a new initiative, USCDI+, to define and advance interoperable data sets for specific use cases, such as the unique programmatic requirements for quality measurement for CMS or surveillance programs for the Centers for Disease Control and Prevention (CDC).
+Improved interoperability and transition to digital quality measures could allow the assessment of new measure concepts.
+These concepts could assist with the assessment of conditions that affect small numbers of patients and where current measurement may not be feasible.